flatcar/scripts/README.md

 * Optionally, check out a release tag to base your work on
   * list releases (e.g. all Alpha releases): `git tag -l alpha-*`
   * check out the release version, e.g. `3033.0.0`: `git checkout 3033.0.0`
-* Make sure to initialise and fetch git submodules - Flatcar's ebuilds are in 2 separate repositories, connected to `scripts` via submodules.
-  * `git submodule init; git submodule update`

 To use the SDK container:
 * Fetch image and start the SDK container: `./run_sdk_container -t`